puppetlabs/puppet-docs/source/puppet/3/reference/lang_variables.markdown

 In the example above, `$myvar` has several different values, but only one value will apply to any given scope.

-> Note: Due to insufficient protection of the scope object that gets passed into templates, it is possible to reassign a variable inside a template and have the new value persist in the Puppet scope after the template is evaluated.
-This behavior is considered a bug; **do not use it.** It will not be removed during the Puppet 2.7 series, but may be removed thereafter without a deprecation period.
+> Note: Due to insufficient protection of the scope object that gets passed into templates, it is possible to reassign a variable inside a template and have the new value persist in the Puppet scope after the template is evaluated. **Do not do this.** This behavior is considered a bug rather than designed behavior and may be removed at any point without a deprecation period.

 ### Parse-Order Dependence